elasticio/csv-component/README.md

 #### Input Metadata

 * `Include Headers` - Indicates if a header row should be included in the generated file.
 * `Input Object` - Object to be written as a row in the CSV file.
 If the Column Order is specified, then individual properties can be specified.
-Component throw error on empty object.

 #### Output Metadata